The axiom system of classical harmony: Topology of the homophonic four-part setting

 \section{Topology of the homophonic four-part setting}

 In this section, we present a continuous time model of classical harmony, given by \emph{homophonic four-part pieces}.
-Our notions allow for some non-feasible musical phenomena, such as infinite pieces and chords accumulating in one point in time (referred to as \emph{packing point}).
-This way, one can also handle \emph{periodic pieces} without ending in finite time, which is often aimed in both classical and popular music, cf. \cite[Section 2.4]{szakdoga}.
+Our notions allow for some non-feasible musical phenomena, such as an infinite piece and chords accumulating in one point in time (referred to as \emph{packing point}).
+This way, one can also handle \emph{periodic pieces} without ending in finite time, which is often aimed in both classical (e.g. William Billings: \emph{The Continental Harmony}, 1794) and popular music.
 The continuous approach allows us to define the genre of \emph{Bach's chorale harmonizations} mathematically precisely, which is not possible if one uses only \emph{chord sequences} to describe homophonic four-part pieces.

-\begin{definition} Let $K$ be an equal-tempered piano. $M: \mathbb{R}_0^+ \to K^4$ be a four-part piece (see Section \ref{alja}). $M$ is called a \emph{homophonic four-part piece} if: \begin{enumerate} \item[(i)] Each element of $\mathrm{Ran}~M$ is a four-part version of a triad or a seventh chord (in some inversion) that complies with classical harmony, \item[(ii)] each voice of each element of $\mathrm{Ran}~M$ only contains tones that can be derived from the C major scale on $K$ using the system of $\flat$'s and $\sharp$'s, \item[(iii)] for all $H \in \mathrm{Ran}~M$, we have that $M^{-1}(H)=\lbrace x \in \mathrm{Dom}~M \vert M(x)=H \rbrace$ is a disjoint union of intervals closed on the left and open on the right. \end{enumerate} \end{definition} \begin{definition} If $M$ is a homophonic four-part piece, $B(M)$, the smallest (left-closed, right-open) interval that contains $\mathrm{Dom}~M$ is called the \emph{cover} of $M$. \end{definition} As we mentioned in the introduction, homophony means that if in a point in time one voice starts to play a new tone, all other voices do so.
+\begin{definition} Let $K$ be an equal-tempered piano. $M: \mathbb{R}_0^+ \to K^4$ be a four-part piece (see Section \ref{alja}). $M$ is called a \emph{homophonic four-part piece} if: \begin{enumerate} \item[(i)] Each element of $\mathrm{Ran}~M$ is a four-part version of a triad or a seventh chord (in some inversion) that complies with classical harmony, \item[(ii)] each voice of each element of $\mathrm{Ran}~M$ only contains tones that can be derived from the C major scale on $K$ using the system of $\flat$'s and $\sharp$'s, \item[(iii)] for all $H \in \mathrm{Ran}~M$, we have that $M^{-1}(H)=\lbrace x \in \mathrm{Dom}~M \vert M(x)=H \rbrace$ is a disjoint union of intervals closed on the left and open on the right. \end{enumerate} \end{definition} \begin{definition} If $M$ is a homophonic four-part piece, $B(M)$, the smallest (left-closed, right-open) interval that contains $\mathrm{Dom}~M$ is called the \emph{cover} of $M$. \end{definition} As we mentioned in the introduction, homophony means that if in a point in time one voice starts to play a new tone, then all other voices do so.
 It follows that if $M$ is a homophonic four-part piece, then if there is a pause at time $t \in B(M)$ in at least one voice of $M$ (i.e., $t \notin \mathrm{Dom}~pr_i \circ M$), then this is actually a \emph{general pause}, i.e. pause in all voices.
 Also, one can prove that the connected components of pauses are also intervals closed on the left and open on the right.